christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 ### Future DNS record types

-Future record types SHOULD be added by breaking down the RDATA field specified by the RFC of the corresponding DNS record type.
+With respect to an evolving DNS landscape new record types - including delegation - may emerge.
+Usually these record type will be defined and standardized for the DNS in first.
+Adopting future record types MUST be done using the rules described in section 3.1.2.6 of this document.

 ## Use cases